Regular Black Holes in Quasitopological Gravity: Null Shells and Mass Inflation: Discussion

 \section{Discussion}

+The results obtained in this work clarify the status of mass inflation in regular black holes arising in quasitopological gravity.
+Using a model of colliding thin null shells, we have shown that, at least formally, the metric function $f(r)$ can grow without bound when the shell-crossing point approaches the horizon.
+This observation suggests that mass inflation is not directly tied to the regularity of black hole solutions in QTG.

-The results presented in this work clarify the status of mass inflation in regular black holes arising in quasitopological gravity (QTG).
-In contrast with classical Reissner--Nordstr\"om and Kerr black holes, where perturbations near the Cauchy horizon generically trigger an exponential growth of the effective mass parameter, the models considered here exhibit significantly milder behaviour.
-The origin of this difference can be traced to the presence of a fundamental length scale~$\ell$, which controls the near-core geometry, bounds curvature invariants, and fixes the location of the inner horizon at $r \approx \ell$.
-As a consequence, the onset of mass inflation requires the interaction region of ingoing and outgoing fluxes to lie at an exceptionally small radial distance from the horizon given by \eqref{INEQ}.
+At the same time, the behavior of the models considered here differs substantially from that in classical general relativity.
+In Reissner-Nordström and Kerr black holes, perturbations near the Cauchy horizon generically lead to an exponential growth of the effective mass parameter.
+By contrast, the QTG models studied here exhibit a considerably milder growth, indicating that the mechanism of mass inflation is qualitatively modified in this class of regular black hole solutions.

-We have demonstrated that if the fundamental length is equal to or only slightly larger than the Planck length, $\ell \gtrsim \ell_{\rm Pl}$, then mass inflation in macroscopic regular black holes within quasitopological gravity (QTG) becomes significant only when the intersection of null shells occurs at a distance from the inner horizon that is much smaller than the Planck scale.
+We have demonstrated that if the fundamental length is equal to, or only slightly larger than the Planck length $\ell \gtrsim \ell_{\rm Pl}$, then mass inflation in macroscopic regular black holes within QTG becomes significant only when the intersection of the null shells occurs at a distance from the inner horizon that is much smaller than the Planck scale.
+In this regime the classical description of mass inflation ceases to be reliable.
+Such a condition cannot be realized for astrophysical, or even moderately large, black holes.
+This behavior contrasts sharply with the situation in general relativity, where analogous instabilities arise at macroscopic separations from the inner horizon.
 In this regime, the classical description of mass inflation is no longer reliable.
-Such a condition is unattainable for astrophysical, or even moderately large, black holes.
-This stands in sharp contrast to general relativity, where analogous instabilities arise at macroscopic separations from the inner horizon.

-The thin--shell analysis based on the DHBI junction conditions supports this conclusion.
+The thin-shell analysis based on the DHBI junction conditions supports this conclusion.
 The effective amplification factor for the interior mass depends quadratically on perturbative shell parameters, and the inflationary divergence appears only in an unphysical limit in which both the shell thickness and their mutual separation fall below the fundamental length scale of the theory.
 This indicates that the standard classical picture of runaway mass growth is unlikely to be realized in regular QTG black holes, at least within the class of models satisfying the structural assumptions adopted here.